 Nowadays, Chung Yeung is treated a lot like any other holiday to relish in relaxation from the hustle and bustle of life.
 Diving into its traditional roots, however, reveals a deeper meaning.
-The Cantonese phrase ‘chung yeung’ means ‘double yang’, yang being the dark part of the yin-yang symbol.
-In ancient Chinese numerology, the number nine is a yang number (odd numbers from 0 to 9).
-Indeed, in the yin-yang image, the yang side even looks like the number nine.
+The Cantonese phrase ‘chung yeung’ means ‘double yang’, yang being the lighter portion of the yin-yang (陰陽) symbol.
+Yang is seen as representing masculine energy, light, and the heavens, in contrast to yin’s feminine, grounded earth, passive energy.

-A commonly told version explains how Huan was fortunate to encounter the timely visit of a divine being who forewarned him to take his family to the highest part of the village to escape the atrocity to come their way.
+A commonly told version explains how Huan Jing was fortunate to encounter the timely visit of a divine being or prophet who forewarned him to take his family to the highest part of the village to escape the atrocity to come their way.
 With great heed, he listened to this warning to avoid the onslaught of a demon.
-Upon Huan’s return to the village, he was met with chaos.
+Upon Huan Jing’s return to the village, he was met with chaos.
 The demon had wiped out his entire village.
 Luckily, the immortal being that warned Huan Jing had mentioned that chrysanthemum wine would kill the demon.
 Following that tactic, the demon was defeated.
-Another ending to this story involves Jing Huan slaying the demon with a magical sword, earning him recognition as a mythical swordsman.
+Another ending to this story involves Huan Jing Huan slaying the demon with a magical sword, earning him recognition as a mythical swordsman.

-Jing Huan was showered with good luck having been the one to receive the divine message and defeat the demon.
+Huan Jing was showered with good luck having been the one to receive the divine message and defeat the demon.
 Fast forward to today, and taking account of this story, most are reminded to count their blessings and ‘aim high’ in life.

-Festivities during Chung Yeung Festival
+How is Chung Yeung Festival celebrated?

 Celebratory activities on this day reference the story behind Chung Yeung with an emphasis on going to higher ground for better luck.
-Families take the opportunity of this day, and hopefully fair weather, to hike up to graves and pay respect to their ancestors.
-All of these actions are underlain by the belief in an excess of yang energy that should be rebalanced.
+Also called ‘Height Ascending Festival’ families take the opportunity of this day, and hopefully fair weather, to hike up to graves and pay respect to their ancestors.
+Some people even wear some sprigs of chrysanthemum or dogwood (茱萸) to ward off negative energy.

 In Hong Kong, grave sites tend to be situated on mountains, and the higher the mountain, the higher the position in life one will be blessed with.
 Incense and offerings, like paper money, are burned and flowers are planted.
 Another custom is to fly kites, which is symbolic of getting rid of bad luck and energy by ‘flying’ them off to a faraway land.
+All of these actions are underlain by the belief in an excess of yang energy.

 To quench thirst, chrysanthemum wine or tea is drunk to purify the soul and ward off evil, recalling how Jing Huan killed the demon in his village.

-In Japan, Obon Day in August honours the dead with observances like tomb sweeping and hanging lanterns as guidance for the dead.
+In China, Chongyang Festival is celebrated as the Senior Citizens’ Festival to show respect to the elderly.
+In Japan, Obon Day in August honours the dead with observances like cleaning tombs and hanging lanterns as guidance for wandering spirits.
 In South Korea, Chuseok in September is when people head back to their ancestral homes and make food offerings that are fit for a feast.

-Other traditional Chinese festivals: Lunar New Year — Lunar New Year Fair — Birthday of Che Kung — Chinese Lantern Festival — Kwun Yum Treasury Opening Festival — Ching Ming Festival — Tin Hau Festival — Cheung Chau Bun Festival — Buddha’s Birthday — Birthday of Tam Kung — Dragon Boat Festival — Birthday of Kwan Tai — Seven Sisters Festival — Hung Shing Festival — Hungry Ghost Festival — Mid-Autumn Festival — Monkey King Festival — Birthday of Confucius — Chung Yeung Festival — Winter Solstice Festival.
+Other traditional Chinese festivals: Lunar New Year — Lunar New Year Fair — Birthday of Che Kung — Chinese Lantern Festival — Kwun Yum Treasury Opening Festival — Ching Ming Festival — Tin Hau Festival — Cheung Chau Bun Festival — Buddha’s Birthday — Birthday of Tam Kung — Dragon Boat Festival — Birthday of Kwan Tai — Qixi Festival — Hung Shing Festival — Hungry Ghost Festival — Mid-Autumn Festival — Monkey King Festival — Birthday of Confucius — Chung Yeung Festival — Winter Solstice Festival.